2022 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 - 2022-S Proof DCAM Nickel

-Grade remains the primary value determinant, with Full Steps designation adding substantial premiums for circulation strikes.
-Professional certification enhances marketability and provides authentication for higher-grade examples across all three categories.
+Grade is the primary value driver for all three categories.
+The Full Steps designation adds substantial premiums for circulation strikes.
+Professional certification by PCGS (Professional Coin Grading Service) or NGC (Numismatic Guaranty Company) enhances marketability and provides authentication, which is especially important for higher-grade or error examples.

 Also Read: Jefferson Nickel Value (1938-Present)